tinydevcrm/tinydevcrm-api-docs/content/introduction.md

 # Introduction

 Welcome to the TinyDevCRM API!
-You can use our API to create PostgreSQL tables, create PostgreSQL materialized views, refresh materialized views using a cron job, and stream materialized view refresh events via HTTP/2 and Server-Sent Events.
+TinyDevCRM serves as your data layer for lightweight, event-driven clients.

-Since this API is defined using HTTP, no SDK is necessary, and your language's HTTP library should be able to communicate with this API!
+Since this API is defined using HTTP, no SDK is necessary!
+Your favorite language's HTTP library should be able to communicate with this API, no problem.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 All project code is open-source, and can be viewed in [this GitHub organization page](https://github.com/tinydevcrm).